coq/coq/doc/sphinx/proof-engine/tactics.rst

 option which accepts three flags allowing for a fine-grained handling of non-imported hints.

-**Variants:**

-.. cmd:: Set Loose Hint Behavior "Lax"
+.. opt:: Loose Hint Behavior %( "Lax" %| "Warn" %| "Strict" %)

+   This option accepts three values, which control the behavior of hints w.r.t.
+   :cmd:`Import`:

-   This is the default, and corresponds to the historical behavior, that is, hints defined outside of a section have a global scope.
+   - "Lax": this is the default, and corresponds to the historical behavior, that is, hints defined outside of a section have a global scope.

-.. cmd:: Set Loose Hint Behavior "Warn"

-   When set, it outputs a warning when a non-imported hint is used.
+   - "Warn": outputs a warning when a non-imported hint is used.
 Note that this is an over-approximation, because a hint may be triggered by a run that will eventually fail and backtrack, resulting in the hint not being actually useful for the proof.

-.. cmd:: Set Loose Hint Behavior "Strict"

-   When set, it changes the behavior of an unloaded hint to a immediate fail tactic, allowing to emulate an import-scoped hint mechanism.
+   - "Strict": changes the behavior of an unloaded hint to a immediate fail tactic, allowing to emulate an import-scoped hint mechanism.

 .. _tactics-implicit-automation: